-Let's Talk Seashells is intended as a resource predominantly for information related to Florida, Caribbean and western Atlantic seashells and, thanks to specimens provided by Phil Liff-Grieff, volunteer Research Associate in the Malacology Department of the Los Angeles County Natural History Museum, many California seashells are also presented).
+Let's Talk Seashells is intended as a resource predominantly for information related to Florida, Caribbean and western Atlantic seashells and, thanks to specimens provided by Phil Liff-Grieff, volunteer Research Associate in the Malacology Department of the Los Angeles County Natural History Museum, many California seashells are also presented.
 All material presented on LTS may be freely used for non-commercial or educational purposes provided that LTS is duly credited* as being the source of the material.
 Any photos utilized shall duly credit the photographers.
 If the material is used in print media, it is requested that an electronic reprint be sent to firstname.lastname@example.org.
 Not all photo material on this site can be readily copied, so those wishing to use particular photos can email me for the original photo files.

 *Citation: Krisberg, Marlo F. https://olram9.wixsite.com/letstalkseashells